Linuxfabrik/monitoring-plugins/check-plugins/csv-values/README.md

                         Describe the columns and their datatypes using an sql statement.
-Example: `"col1 INTEGER PRIMARY KEY, col2 TEXT NOT NULL, col3 TEXT NOT NULL UNIQUE"` -c, --critical CRIT   Set the CRIT threshold.
+Example: `"col1 INTEGER PRIMARY KEY, col2 TEXT NOT NULL, col3 TEXT NOT NULL UNIQUE"` -c, --critical CRIT   CRIT threshold.
 Supports ranges.
   --critical-query CRITICAL_QUERY
                         `SELECT` statement.
 If its result contains more than one column, the number of rows is checked against